-What We Like: Air fryer feature, Wi-Fi capability, 3200-watt element, large oven
+What We Love: Air fryer feature, Wi-Fi capability, 3200-watt element, large oven

-What We Don't Like: Air fry tray sold separately, odd blue oven interior
+What We Don't Love: Air fry tray sold separately, odd blue oven interior

 Though a freestanding range doesn’t have a streamlined design like a slide-in range, it more than makes up for that with multiple functions in the LG LREL6323S.
 This comes with a few key features which you usually only find in high-end models, such as a built-in air fryer, convection cooking, flexible cooktop elements, and a special low-heat melt element for keeping sauces warm.